PlasmaStark/salix/src/contents/blog/2022-09-28-asimov-crusade.md

   - Asimov
 ---

-**Note:** This is just one of the many random quests I embark upon.
+**Note:** This is just one of the many arbitrary quests I embark upon.
 Life would be boring without them.
-Some are really old, so I’ll add them gradually as inspiration strikes.

 ## The Graal